ExistentialPrime/smartdex-api/README.md

 # SmartDEX API

-The backend API for the SmartDEX decentralized Exchange
+The backend API for the SmartDEX decentralized Exchange.
+Built using AdonisJS and REST principles.

 ## Requirements